Andover Central High School: Athletics

-The Jaguars compete in the Ark Valley Chisholm Trail League and are classified as a 5A school, the second-largest classification in Kansas according to the Kansas State High School Activities Association, whilst some sports play in 4A classification.
+The Jaguars compete in the Wichita Suburban League and are classified as a 5A school, the second-largest classification in Kansas according to the Kansas State High School Activities Association, whilst some sports play in 4A classification.
 Throughout its history, Andover Central has won several state championships in various sports.
 Andover Central has been very productive since its inception in 2001.
 Both the boys' and girls' basketball teams have placed second in the state championship.
 The girls' basketball team won the 4A state championship in the 2007–08 season with a 26–0 record and won the 5A state championship in 2010.
 The boys' basketball team won the state championship in the 2018–2019 school year as well.
 The boys' golf team has won state three times, occurring in 2003, 2006, and 2009.
 In 2009, the boys' basketball team made it to the state tournament.
 The softball team has won in 2009 and 2018.
 In 2014, the school Scholar's Bowl team won both its 4A regional tournament and then the 4A state championship; the only ACHS Scholar's Bowl team to do so.
-The boys swim team has won 1st place in the state championship in both 2021 and 2022.
+The boys swim team won the state championship in 2021 and repeated in 2022.